tanzaki/laravel.blog-guides/getting_started.md

 another part of capturing the hierarchical relationship that exists between articles and comments.

-TIP: For more information on routing, see the [Rails Routing](routing.html) guide.
+TIP: For more information on routing, see the [Laravel Routing](routing.html) guide.

 ### Generating a Controller